tennis vs badminton

 Precision requirements in tennis and badminton

-Also, other than smashes, the shuttle is traveling slower in flight (and it decelerates faster with distance due to shuttle mechanics) so the opponent can recover ground easier than in Tennis.
-Tennis precision is important also – e.g. groundstrokes to pin the opponent back and for straight winners and for angled volleys.
+Also, other than smashes, the shuttle travels slower in flight (and it decelerates faster with distance due to shuttle mechanics) so the opponent can recover ground easier than in Tennis.
+Tennis precision is important also – e.g. groundstrokes to pin the opponent back and straight winners and angled volleys.

 Differences in technique and skillstennis vs. badminton